When was ACT started?

 How is ACT funded?

-Currently, ACT is in year-three of the Drug Free Communities Support Grant which provides funding to address substance abuse and use through environmental strategies.
-ACT is one of four current recipients of this grant in the state of Vermont.
+Currently, ACT is in year one of the Drug Free Communities Support Grant which provides funding to address substance abuse and use through environmental strategies.
+ACT is one of a handful of this grant in the state of Vermont.

 Is ACT a 501c3?